mimetic/corona-styled-textwrap/README.md

 corona-styled-textwrap
 ======================

-A pure-Lua text rendering module for Corona SDK which can handle basic HTML, fonts, and even basic font metrics.
+A pure-Lua text rendering module for Corona SDK which can handle basic HTML, fonts, font-styles, and even basic font metrics.

 I've made this library public in the hopes that we can fix the bugs and improve it.
-The documentation is poor, I know...feel free to help, or ask me questions!!!

-It has a major flaw right now -- it cannot render styled text that is right/center justified.
-So sad.
-Hard to fix.

-However, for everything else, it is fantastic.
-I use it for my ebook app, and it is fast and flexible.
+The documentation could be better, I know.
+Ask, and I will reply.

 <pre>
 local params = {